saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0030-avail-upgrade-validator-node.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-When upgrading Avail nodes there is two options for upgrading.
-Below two sections provide details on each upgrade process.
-You only need to use one of the below upgrade processes.
+When upgrading Avail nodes there are two options, a faster method and a slower (but safer) method.
+Both are detailed below, but you only need to use one of them.

 ## Fast Upgrade

-While a rapid upgrade is possible, it carries inherent risks.
-For instance, if you proceed with the upgrade and encounter issues such as database corruption, there's a chance of prolonged downtime.
+While a rapid upgrade is possible, it carries inherent risks if done on a validator node.
+For instance, if you proceed with the upgrade on a validator node and encounter issues such as database corruption, there's a chance of prolonged downtime.
 This could lead to your node being removed from the active validator set due to unresponsiveness.

+This upgrade process is appropriate for non-validator nodes.

 The fast upgrade steps are: